 When a motorcycle accident occurs, the last thing that the victim and his or her family are usually thinking about is taking legal action; instead, thoughts are typically focused solely on the victim’s injuries and recovery.
-While a motorcycle accident can be entirely overwhelming and emotional—and talking a motorcycle accident attorney may not feel like a natural step to take—meeting with a lawyer is imperative.
+While a motorcycle accident can be entirely overwhelming and emotional—and talking to a motorcycle accident attorney may not feel like a natural step to take—meeting with a lawyer is imperative.

 Here’s why you or your family should talk to a motorcycle accident attorney in Des Moines as soon as possible after a motorcycle accident.